King of the Hill: Home media

 The show aired in broadcast syndication from 2001 to 2019.
 From September 2004 to December 2008, FX aired the series daily nationwide.
 The show later aired on Cartoon Network's late-night programming block Adult Swim from January 1, 2009, to June 29, 2018.
 The series then aired short-lived reruns on Comedy Central and CMT from July 24, 2018, until November 2019, when the series was pulled from their lineups.
-However, the series joined FXX's lineup on September 20, 2021; shortly thereafter, Adult Swim regained partial syndication, and so FXX and Adult Swim share the syndication rights as of November 22, 2021.
+However, the series joined FXX's lineup on September 20, 2021; shortly thereafter, Adult Swim regained partial syndication, so FXX and Adult Swim shared the syndication rights as of November 22, 2021 through November 22, 2025, as be back to be exclusive on FXX in the meantime.

 Video games

 A video game based on the series was released on November 13, 2000, for the PC.
 The player goes on a hunting trip with Hank and the gang where the player must hunt for various animals.
 The game received mixed to negative reviews.
 The characters also appeared in a crossover game, Animation Throwdown: The Quest for Cards, which features not only King of the Hill, but also Family Guy, American Dad!, Futurama, Bob's Burgers, and Archer.
 They are also playable characters in a 2022 racing game, Warped Kart Racers, also featuring Family Guy and American Dad!, as well as Solar Opposites.
-Hank Hill also appears as an outfit in Fortnite.
+Hank Hill also appears as an skin in Fortnite.